caffeinery/coffeehouse/README.md

 # The Coffee House

+_**Warning:** coffeehouse is currently in development and far from being finished, it might be unstable and a lot of features might be still missing.
+Feel free to contribute!_

 ![screenshot of the coffeehouse client](https://raw.githubusercontent.com/caffeinery/coffeehouse/master/screenshot.png)

 The Coffee House is a IRC client that intends to be quick and easy to use, while being online. **"This sounds a lot like IRCCloud!"**, I hear you say.
 Well, while this does sound a lot like IRCCloud we intend to make an online client that enthusiasts and non-enthusiasts can really dig.
 Here's some features we have in mind for The Coffee House: